 For images of Evans' Home under construction being transformed to the present day Butler Gallery see Brian Cregan Photography Commission

-In our intimate secret garden setting you can enjoy refreshments from our café, MUSE coffee + food, with views of medieval St John’s Priory.
+In our intimate garden setting you can enjoy refreshments from our café, Wild Flower Café, with views of medieval St John’s Priory.